Scary Dogmatic Aliens

 - Most of the points of Minbari religious thought we actually hear are Carl Sagan quotes with slight modifications.
 In fact many of the religions in the series seem to be all about great teachers with very few supernatural elements.
 Not too surprising considering the setting was created by an Atheist.

 - The main organizing force in Narn society appears to be a number of religions based on the teachings of certain incredibly respected sages (at least one of which contains detailed and correct information about the Shadows).
-Things get quite wonky for G'Kar when he writes a book during a stay in jail, and finds himself turned into one of these over night.
-At one point he complains about half the population wanting him to come home and rule over them, the other half wanting him to ciome home, bless their ruling over everyone and go away again.
-He eventually ends of taking an extended trip outside known space to let it all cool down.
+Things get quite wonky for G'Kar when he writes a book during a stay in jail, and finds himself turned into one of these overnight.
+At one point he complains about half the population wanting him to come home and rule over them, the other half wanting him to come home, bless their ruling over everyone and go away again.
+He eventually ends up taking an extended trip outside known space to let it all cool down.

 - First up, the Imperium of Man, fighting in the name of the immortal God-Emperor.
 Scary Dogmatic Humans.
 Xenocidal and imperialist, as happy to wipe out billions of its own people as it is to exterminate entire alien races.

 - Chaos.
 Extra-dimensional malevolent gods and daemons that are capable of crossing into the physical realm and corrupting the minds and bodies of sentient species.
 Four principal Chaos Gods and countless lesser deities and daemon princes, served by billions of cultists and thousands of ancient daemon-corrupted Super Soldiers who rebelled against the Imperium during a galaxy-splitting civil war ten thousand years before the setting.
 Unquestionably evil, delighting in murder and depravity.
 The four main gods are born from the emotions of hope, love, bravery and acceptance; this should tell you most of what you need to know about 40k's place on the Sliding Scale of Idealism Versus Cynicism.